paketo-buildpacks/rfcs/text/java/0000-apache-tomcat-launch-config.md

 ## Implementation

-The implementation will add a helper to the tomcat buildpack that will look for launch variables named `BPL_TOMCAT_ENV_*`, e.g. `BPL_TOMCAT_ENV_POSTGRES_URL`, the helper will take that variable, convert it to the system property `postgres.url` and append it to the environment variable `JAVA_TOOL_OPTIONS`.
+The implementation will add a helper to the tomcat buildpack that will look for launch variables named `BPL_TOMCAT_ENV_*`, e.g. `BPL_TOMCAT_ENV_POSTGRES_URL`, the helper will take that variable, convert it to the system property `postgres.url` and append it to tomcat/tomee startup procedure.

 Pseudocode:
 ```
 	systemProperty = envVar.removePrefix('BPL_TOMCAT_ENV_').toLowerCase().replaceAll('_', '.')
 ```

+In order to avoid any potentially sensitive variables from being logged on startup via `JAVA_TOOL_OPTIONS`, we will write the new properties to end of the file `catalina.properties`.

+### Configuration from Bindings

+It would also be beneficial to support the setting of the system properties from a binding.
+In this approach there are two possible options we would look at:

+1) Where the binding value is to be used directly.
+2) Where the binding value specifies a path that should be used.

 ## Prior Art